lucylow/Martha_Stewart/README.md

 * Build stock trading software system that uses current daily data
 * Build software to access **live equity data**, assess it, and **make trading decisions**

+* Optomizing portfios
+* Computing at Hedgefunds.
+So you want to become a Hedgefund manager?

 ---